Efficient Sampling for Realized Variance Estimation in Time-Changed Diffusion Models: Introduction

-Although the idea of intrinsic time sampling is not new to the literature, especially in what regards its empirical benefits \citep*{clark1973,oomen2005,oomen2006,hansen2006,Andersenal2007,Andersenal2010,aitsahalia2011}, its theoretical advantages over the classical calendar time sampling (CTS) scheme are still largely unexplored.
+Although the idea of intrinsic time sampling is not new to the literature, especially with regard to its empirical benefits \citep*{clark1973,oomen2005,oomen2006,hansen2006,Andersenal2007,Andersenal2010,aitsahalia2011}, its theoretical advantages over the classical calendar time sampling (CTS) scheme are still largely unexplored, especially in finite samples.
 Exceptions are \citet*{oomen2005,oomen2006}, who study the statistical properties of RV under intrinsic time sampling schemes, however, based on a compound Poisson price assumption \citep*{press1967}, whose volatility pattern is solely driven by the trading intensity (see also \citet*{griffin2008}).
-Hence, this model misses a substantial source of daily return variation, i.e., the one due to the tick variance, as also illustrated in Figures \ref{fig:TTM_snippet} and \ref{fig:EstimatedIntensities} below.
-Furthermore, \cite{Fukasawa2010RV} analyses the asymptotic MSE of the RV estimator under different sampling schemes (that are, despite similar names, different from the ones in this paper), assuming a continuous semi-martingale for the price process, however, paying particular attention to a rounding issue in the price process.
-Eventually, \citet[Corollary 2]{Barndorff2011SubsamplingRK} show that (intensity) BTS arises as an asymptotically efficient \emph{deterministic} sampling scheme for (subsampled) realized kernel estimators.
-Our results however also apply to finite sampling frequencies, allow for sampling based on observed ticks (instead of being deterministic) and hence facilitate the new realized BTS scheme, and conveniently allow to disentangle the effects of the trading intensity and the tick variance through the TTSV model.
+Hence, this model misses a substantial source of daily return variation, i.e., the one due to the tick variance, as illustrated in Figures \ref{fig:TTM_snippet} and \ref{fig:EstimatedIntensities} below.
+Furthermore, \citet[Corollary 2]{Barndorff2011SubsamplingRK} show that (intensity) BTS arises as an asymptotically efficient \emph{deterministic} sampling scheme for (subsampled) realized kernel estimators.
+Our results however also apply to finite sampling frequencies and allow for sampling based on observed ticks and prices (instead of being deterministic) and can hence accommodate the HTS and realized BTS schemes. \cite{Fukasawa2010RV} analyses the asymptotic MSE of the RV estimator under endogenous sampling schemes, assuming a continuous semi-martingale for the price process that is observed whenever the price changes by a fixed quantity. \cite{Fukasawa2010RV} shows that, asymptotically, HTS is most efficient.
+In this light, Theorem~\ref{thm:EfficientSampling} (a) can be interpreted as a finite-sample analogue of his result, albeit established in a different setting. \citet{FukasawaRosenbaum2012}, \citet{robert2012volatility} and \citet{Vetter2017} provide further asymptotic results under endogenous sampling times.